1f604/xkcdpwd/README.md

 The words should be separated by spaces because otherwise your long passwords may be guessed by shorter password guessers e.g a 4 word strength password like "book case the rapist" can potentially be guessed by a 2-word guessing algorithm.

 Note: If the words are not completely randomly chosen and randomly arranged then you no longer have any security guarantees.
-You can re-roll, but you must not modify the password to make it "easier to remember".
+You can re-roll, but you must not modify the password to make it "easier to remember" (nor for any other reason).